Running in Docker¶

 We use docker-compose

-to run an Elasticsearch container, a PostgreSQL container,
+to run an Elasticsearch container, a PostgreSQL container, an Apache container,

 and Django in a Python container.